jbajic/blog/_drafts/2023-11-10-latencies-everyone-should-know.md

 | HDD disk seek | 10 000 000 ns = 20 000 μs = 20 ms |
 | HDD sequential read | 20 000 000 ns = 150 000 μs = 150 ms |

-This is a picture of latencies from 2012, lets see how much the numbers have changed in eleven years and what additional storage devices can we add here.
+This is a table of latencies from 2012, lets see how much the numbers have changed in eleven years and what additional storage devices can we add here.

 ## CPU caches